 A joint venture with NYCT Department of Buses, this project will provide MTA Bus with a state-of-the-art VHF radio system to replace the outdated systems now in use.
 The new system will link to the recently constructed Bus Command Center, enabling service supervisors and emergency coordinators to better coordinate and improve service.
+Substantial Completion is forecast for the last quarter of 2024.
 This project is now managed by MTA C&D and is federally funded.

-MTA Subsidiary Public Benefit Corporations Report 2022 Section V. MTA Construction & Development Company
+MTA Subsidiary Public Benefit Corporations Report 2023 Section V. MTA Construction & Development Company